-The DC.gov Department of Employment Services ranked nurse practitioners as the 8th fastest growing occupation between 2014 and 2024.
-Their predictions indicate that other advanced nursing positions will also show a high level of growth compared to other occupations during this period:
+The DC.gov Department of Employment Services ranked nurse practitioners as the 7th fastest growing occupation between 2016 and 2026.
+Their projections also reveal that other advanced nursing positions will also show a high level of growth compared to the state average for all occupations during this period:

-APRNs are in particular demand in areas that lack adequate primary care physicians, and DC had nine designated Health Professional Shortage Areas (HPSAs) as of 2012 according to the District’s Department of Health.
+APRNs are in particular demand in areas that lack adequate primary care physicians.
+In fact, DC had nine designated Health Professional Shortage Areas (HPSAs) as of 2019, according to the District’s Department of Health.
 The primary care HPSAs in DC are shown below: